astronomite2/DeclanWebsite/README.md

 # DeclanWebsite
 ## Billiard Bash: Game Overview

+**Navigate through the drop-down on the main website page to access the billiard bash game**

 **Billiard Bash** is an action-packed arcade game set in a circular arena where you control a player ball to outmaneuver and destroy enemies while managing your health and score.

 ### How to Play